kirypto/TimelineTracker/Wiki/domainDesign.md

    high values are equal)_.
    - A location can have zero or more tags, which are strings to allow easy identification and other utilities such as filtering and querying.
-- `Event`: an interaction, connection, or other event which occurs somewhere and may include zero or more travelers.
+- `Event`: An interaction, connection, or other thing which happens at a place to and optionally includes travelers.
    - An event has a description, which summarizes the details of what occurs.
    - An event has either a position or a location _(which implies a positional range)_.
 This is the position or place at which the event occurs.
    - An event has a set of travelers.
-This may be empty, meaning it is likely a natural event of one form or another.
-It may have only a single traveler, meaning it is likely an event or something which happened to that traveler.
-It may have multiple travelers, meaning it is likely an interaction or connection between multiple travelers.
+Most events have at least one traveler, indicating that the event affected or included those travelers.
+Events without any travelers are supported but must still have a position or location _(for example a natural disaster in a remote area)_.
    - An event can have zero or more tags, which are strings to allow easy identification and other utilities such as filtering and querying.